-Usually I start working my mind again from watching romance movies and series.
+Usually, I start working my mind again after watching romance movies and series.
 The current series that sparked some of these ideas is from The Bachelorette.
 It recently ended, but ideas are still flowing!

 The bachelorette always says how compartmentalizing each relationship is important in order to get to know each contestant fairly.

 I feel as if connecting with one person, I’ve already given a part of myself after a conversation.
 Feelings grow and I’m instantly committed to giving only one person the attention.